Dunvant Male Choir: Flash mobs

 The choir is increasingly well-known for several flash mob performances when they have arrived at random locations around the City of Swansea and performed unannounced.
 The choir has performed in the Quadrant Shopping Centre, Swansea Marina, on the seafront at Mumbles and more recently in Swansea Market. and St David's Shopping Centre, Cardiff.

-Tours

-One visit that has resulted in the choir's great friendship was in 1965 with Sangervereinigung 1866 Essen Burg Altendorf visit to Dunvant, with a return visit to Germany and the Menin Gate, Ypres in 1966.

-In 2015 the choir celebration 50 years of friendship with the choir when it performed in Burg Altendorf Church and the Philharmonie Hall, Essen.

-The choir embarked on its first North American tour in 1985 when it travelled with a young Bryn Terfel as a soloist.
-Further tours saw the choir visit Toronto, Ottawa, Atlanta, Jacksonville, Washington State, Seattle, Portland Oregon and a tour to Singapore in 2012.

-August 2024 sees a planned tour to Pittsburgh, Pennsylvania in partnership with the North American Festival of Wales.

 Young Singer of the Year competition

 The choir launched "The Welsh Musical Theatre Young Singer of the Year" competition in 2003 and it's taken place every year except 2019 due to national lockdowns.
 The name changed in 2020 and the Young Singer competition was born.
 The competition supports young singers from the Swansea, Neath Port Talbot and Carmarthenshire areas and offers a cash prize and the chance to sing with the choir in a concert.

 In 2005, Hayley Gallivan won the competition and is went on to be an understudy for Elphaba in Wicked.

 Connie Fisher won the competition 2006, she followed this up by winning the BBC One talent contest How Do You Solve a Problem Like Maria?, subsequently opening as Maria von Trapp in The Sound of Music in the West End of London.